The Soldier's Details

 Below: Codge’s Grandmother Emma died in 1948.

-He sailed from Singapore 2 March 1943 for North Borneo with ‘E’ Force Borneo.
+He sailed from Singapore as a POW of Japan on 2 March 1943 for North Borneo with ‘E’ Force Borneo.
 E Force were accommodated at No. 3 Sandakan Compound (B Force was at No. 1 and the British at No. 2) – the Japanese forbid the compounds to communicate with each other.

 Eventually B and E Force were amalgamated.